I am sure you have thought about your 2021 resolutions already as we are about to start 2021 …

 Ah, I forgot to add SHARE, SHARE, SHARE – almost anything we set out to achieve is easier to do if we share our plans with family and friends.
-Unsure if its ego thing or some sort of motivation mechanisms but it works.
-So, for now, I would like to share with you my nonspiritual resolutions for 2020 and these are:
+Unsure if it’s an ego thing or some sort of motivation mechanism but it works.
+So, for now, I would like to share with you my nonspiritual resolutions for 2021 and these are:

 - Run or take any form of mindful exercise (I love yoga) which will help me lower my levels of cortisol.
 Meditation with Joe Dispenza could be a good idea too…